Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Ryan threw for 242 passing yards one matchup against the Bills, 20.5 more yards than his over/under in Sunday's game.

-- Ryan threw a touchdown pass in that game against the Bills.
+- Ryan threw a touchdown pass in that contest against the Bills.

 - Note: Ryan's stats vs. Bills date back to 2016.